 typical deep-pool community of water life, including fish, turtles,

-around one year of age.
+year of age.

 The indigenous people of Australia have always had a special